 In 2017 I published a blog post highlighting published case studies using mitochondrial DNA.
-It’s now time for an update.
+It was updated in early 2019, and now it’s time for another update!

 Mills, Elizabeth Shown.
 “Testing the FAN Principle Against DNA: Zilphy (Watts) Price Cooksey Cooksey of Georgia and Mississippi.”
 National Genealogical Society Quarterly 102 (June 2014): 129-152.
 Elizabeth has made the article available on her Historic Pathways website here.